-Ipglossary.com is based on the “International Technology Law & Business, A Practical Glossary” written by Colm Mackernan, an international technology lawyer with substantial experience practising in the United States, Asia and Europe along with contributions from his colleagues at Origin International IP and Technology law, in London.
+Ipglossary.com is based on the book “International Technology Law & Business, A Practical Glossary” written by Colm Mackernan, an international technology lawyer with substantial experience practising in the United States, Asia and Europe along with contributions from his colleagues at Origin International IP and Technology law, in London.

 We welcome additions of new terms and definitions and your refinements of our terms which you may contribute by visiting the Contact Us page.
 Thank you for your participation and enjoy our glossary.